TechAsief/DesiEventsLeeds/replit.md

 - TypeScript for type safety across the stack
 - Drizzle ORM for type-safe database queries
 - Neon serverless PostgreSQL as the database provider
-- Passport.js with OpenID Connect for Replit Auth integration
+- Passport.js with Local Strategy for email/password authentication
 - Express sessions stored in PostgreSQL for persistence
+- Bcrypt for secure password hashing

 **API Design:**
 - RESTful endpoints organized in `routes.ts`